CPP API Manual

 For camera list notifications, see the code snippet below:

-Getting notified about camera list changes
+Getting notified about camera list changes code snippet

 // 1. define observer that reacts on camera list changes